SimonGoring/neotomadb-manual/tables_chron.rst

 SQL Example
 ````````````````````````````

-The following statement produces a list of the ChronControls for the
-Default Chronology from in Calibrated radiocarbon years BP:
+The following statement produces a list of the ChronControls for the Default Chronology from in Calibrated radiocarbon years BP.
+Here we show only the first 5 rows:

 .. code-block:: sql
    :linenos: